aplbrain/colocar/README.md

 These are primarily used through deployment to Amazon Web Services (AWS), but they can also be run locally with ease.
 In either case, they require access to a spatial database that houses the data to be annotated and a document-oriented database to receive the annotations.
 In particular, the current production workflow pulls imagery from [the Boss](https://github.com/jhuapl-boss/boss) and pushes annotations to [colocard](https://github.com/aplbrain/colocard).

+## Setup
+### Preamble: colocorazon
+First, one must build the shared libraries, found in colocorazon.
+This can be done by cd-ing into colocorazon and running `yarn && yarn build`.
+This will transpile the shared libraries into browser-friendly, old-timey JavaScript.

+### Amble: installing dependencies
+Next, the apps require pulling modules into their node_modules.
+At present, this can be done by cd-ing into the app directory and running `yarn`.

+### Postamble: with your powers combined!
+Finally, with all dependencies built and installed, we are ready to run and deploy our apps.

+## Running Locally

+## Deploying to AWS

 ## Directories